jennylyndle/cogniacAPI/README.md

 # CogniacAPI

-I proioritized the functionality according to the usecase and then focused on usability.
+I proioritized the functionality according to the usecase and then focused on usability and responsiveness.
 I divided the project into 3 main components:
 1. Grid
 2. Pagination